ueberdosis/hocuspocus/README.md

 # Websockets Connector for [Yjs](https://github.com/y-js/yjs) (Server)

 *y-websockets-server* is the connection point for *y-websockets-client*.
-It saves the shared data, an distributes it efficiently to all connected clients.
+It saves the shared data (using the [memory](https://github.com/y-js/y-memory) or the [leveldb](https://github.com/y-js/y-leveldb) database adapter), an distributes it efficiently to all connected clients.

 ### Notes